ShonBC/Perception_Project_2_Histogram_Equalization_and_Lane_Detection/README.md

 Run the program:

-        1. Run the program using your prefered method (terminal...)
+        1. Run the program using your preferred method (terminal...)

         Example in Terminal: